 We cannot act on an application without (4) and (5), where necessary.

 To receive fullest consideration, application materials should be complete in the Astronomy Department by 15 January.
-Since processing by the Graduate School office takes some time, it is best to mail all materials to them well in advance of the 15 January deadline.
-Note that consideration for financial aid programs administered by the Graduate School requires their receipt of your complete application materials by 3 December.
+Since processing by the Graduate School office takes some time, it is best to upload all materials to them well in advance of the 15 January deadline.
+Note that consideration for financial aid programs administered by the Graduate School requires their receipt of your complete application materials by 3 December (distinct from the normal financial package that comes with an offer of admission).

 We generally are able to establish an admissions list and a waiting list by 15 March, and normally you will have heard from us by that time.
 The admissions process is usually completed by 15 April.